 The songs on this cocktail hour playlist are very smooth and sexy just like silk, and include quite a bit of sax. :) Thank you finding my website and blog.
+This blog has become one of the highest ranked on Google because of visitors like you.
+Visitors like you who are modern brides and grooms looking for inspiration in finding the right wedding DJ and music for their big day.
 If you are into something different like a smooth jazz cocktail hour, be sure to let your Charleston wedding DJ know.

 From her album "Saxuality" in 1990, this song garnered quite a bit of mainstream air play on adult contemporary stations in 1991, and was in heavy rotation on smooth jazz radio stations when that format got more popular in the mid 90s.
 It's definitely a smooth and sexy add to your cocktail hour.